 What is back office?

-Back office refers to the behind-the-scenes tasks that support front-office efforts but do not deal directly with clients.
+Back office refers to the behind-the-scenes tasks that support front-office efforts but do not deal directly with clients, nor generate revenue.
 Workers in back-office positions carry out administrative duties, including accounting, human resources, legal and information technology.

 As a recruiter, you have mostly front-office duties.
 But if you offer contract staffing services, you will also have back-office responsibilities if you handle those tasks “in-house” instead of outsourcing them.
-As the employer of record for your contract workers, you (or your back office provider) must handle administrative duties.
+As the employer of record (EOR) for your contract workers, you (or your back office provider) must handle administrative duties.
+However, you could also outsource those to an EOR provider.

 When you offer contract staffing services to your clients, you become the legal W-2 employer of the contract workers.
 You have many financial, administrative, and legal responsibilities to fulfill, including: